puppetlabs/puppet-docs/source/pe/2.5/compliance_using.markdown

 ![core_group_custom_report][]

 Custom reports are generated from the console's **group pages** --- **not** from the group views in the compliance pages.
 To generate a report, choose which baseline to compare against and press the generate button; the report will be queued and a progress indicator will display.
-(The indicator is static markup that does not automatically poll for updates; you will need to reload the page periodically for updated status on the report.)
+(The indicator is static markup that does not automatically poll for updates; you will need to reload the page periodically to update status on the report.)

 Once generated, custom reports can be viewed from **the console's page for that group,** the **main compliance overview page,** and the **compliance group pages.**